 This is going to be a four-part series:

-1. Direct DCRs: In this post, I concentrate on the Direct DCR type, which simplifies log collection configuration for API-based sources.
+- Direct DCRs: In this post, I concentrate on the Direct DCR type, which simplifies log collection configuration for API-based sources.

-4. Coming soon
+- Coming soon

-Direct DCRs
+‘Direct’ DCRs

-Behavior of DCEs and DCRs
+2. DCEs and DCRs

 Direct Data Collection Rules (Direct DCRs) enable applications to send logs directly to a Log Analytics workspace using the Logs Ingestion API without requiring a separate Data Collection Endpoint (DCE).
 They are optimized for API-based log sources where agentless ingestion is preferred.

-Act as a… Description Regionality considerations Data collection rule configuration
+Act as a… | Description | Regionality considerations | Data collection rule configuration |

-Logs ingestion endpoint The endpoint that ingests logs into the data ingestion pipeline.
-Same region as the destination workspace Set on the Basics tab when you create a data collection rule using the portal.
+Logs ingestion endpoint | The endpoint that ingests logs into the data ingestion pipeline. | Same region as the destination workspace | Set on the Basics tab when you create a data collection rule using the portal. |

-Configuration access endpoint The endpoint from which the AMA agent retrieves data collection rule configuration.
-Same region as the monitored machine Set on the Resources tab when you create a data collection rule using the portal.
+Configuration access endpoint | The endpoint from which the AMA agent retrieves data collection rule configuration. | Same region as the monitored machine | Set on the Resources tab when you create a data collection rule using the portal. |

-To illustrate this difference, let’s examine the code structure of a traditional non-Direct DCR setup: A non-Direct DCR setup A non-Direct DCR without embedded DCE.
+A non-Direct DCR without embedded DCE.
 The external DCE is attached to the DCR in this case.

 So, using Direct DCRs removes the need for conventional data collection endpoints.
 When you create a DCR with the “kind”: “Direct” setting, Azure automatically provisions embedded ingestion endpoints within the DCR.
 As a result, you only need to manage a single Azure resource - the DCR itself - while the DCE functionality is handled internally, accessible via the embedded ingestion endpoint URI.

-Simplified ingestion without external DCE Simplified ingestion without external DCE
+Simplified ingestion without external DCE

-Why Direct DCRs are not commonly used
+3. Why Direct DCRs are not commonly used

-1. Azure Portal’s table-creation GUI wizard defaults to creating DCRs without a kind attribute (‘All’ on the GUI) and requires a separate DCE.
+- Azure Portal’s table-creation GUI wizard defaults to creating DCRs without a kind attribute (‘All’ on the GUI) and requires a separate DCE.
 So, if you use the GUI for table creation you will ‘automatically’ have a different DCR type and a DCE created.

-2. Official samples and documentation rarely use Direct DCRs; most tutorials focus on agent-based collection or DCE-backed DCRs.
+- Official samples and documentation rarely use Direct DCRs; most tutorials focus on agent-based collection or DCE-backed DCRs.

-My recommendations
+4. My recommendations

 Consider the following DCR management and implementation best practices to optimize your data collection strategy:

-1. Create separate DCRs for multiple sources: While it’s technically possible to ingest multiple data streams through a single Direct DCR, I recommend creating individual DCRs when you have more than two sources.
+- Create separate DCRs for multiple sources: While it’s technically possible to ingest multiple data streams through a single Direct DCR, I recommend creating individual DCRs when you have more than two sources.
 This approach simplifies both management and troubleshooting processes.

-2. Use programmatic table creation: Create DCR-based tables programmatically rather than through the Azure Portal GUI to avoid unnecessary DCR and DCE resource creation.
+- Use programmatic table creation: Create DCR-based tables programmatically rather than through the Azure Portal GUI to avoid unnecessary DCR and DCE resource creation.

-3. Use the latest API version: Deploy using API version 2023-03-11 (the newest version at the time of writing) to access all configuration options and detailed information for Direct DCR types.
+- Use the latest API version: Deploy using API version 2023-03-11 (the newest version at the time of writing) to access all configuration options and detailed information for Direct DCR types.

-Getting started
+5. Getting started

 {